skrulcik/django-rest-framework-expiring-tokens/README.md

 ## Changelog

+ * 0.2.1
+  * Emulate OntainAuthToken behavior more accurately by throwing a validation exception, instead of a hard-coded response.
  * 0.2.0
   * **Fork** from the unmaintained django-rest-framework-expiring-tokens
   * Automatically reset tokens (and make it the default) - Thanks